mewbotorg/mewbot/plugins/mewbot-client_for_reddit/dev-docs/io-dev-notes/reddit-dev-notes.md

 3) An official plugin list - with a warning if you try and load something which is not on the list.
 4) Or it just doesn't - but you can override it
 5) The ability to include docs in with the main program as well
+6) Cannot currently detect when submissions are pinned and unpinned - might need a poll for it
+7) Currently the version of the subreddit monitor pointed at a user's profile yield the wrong type of events
+8) A general means, in the YAML, to negate conditions